A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

 \textbf{Motivation.} As prior research has shown that self-admitted technical debt (SATD) adversely affects software quality and maintenance efforts~\cite{chowdhury_evidence_2025}, the ability to automatically detect SATD is essential for taking timely actions.
 Yet, it is unknown whether current automated techniques can identify SATD within test code, which we investigate here.

-\textbf{Approach.} We employed four well-established SATD detection approaches originally developed for source code comments.
+\textbf{Approach.} We employed five well-established SATD detection approaches originally developed for source code comments.
 First, the \textit{pattern}-based approach by Potdar et al.~\cite{potdar_exploratory_2014}, which relies on 62 manually curated patterns.
 Second, the \textit{NLP}-based approach by Maldonado et al.~\cite{maldonado_using_2017}, which applies Natural Language Processing techniques with a maximum entropy classifier.
 Third, the text mining (\textit{TM}) approach by Huang et al.~\cite{huang_identifying_2018}, which uses NLP preprocessing, feature selection, and a Vector Space Model (VSM).
-Finally, the Matches task Annotation Tags (\textit{MAT}) approach by Guo et al.~\cite{guo_how_2021}, which detects SATD by fuzzily matching comment content with common task annotation tags in Integrated Development Environments (IDEs).
-Among these approaches, the Pattern and MAT are unsupervised and do not require any training, whereas NLP and TM are supervised.
+Fourth, the Matches task Annotation Tags (\textit{MAT}) approach by Guo et al.~\cite{guo_how_2021}, which detects SATD by fuzzily matching comment content with common task annotation tags in Integrated Development Environments (IDEs).
+Finally, we evaluated the BERT-based multitask learning (MT-BERT) approach proposed by Gu et al.~\cite{gu_self-admitted_2024}, which has been shown to outperform existing SATD detection techniques from four different artifacts.
+Among these approaches, the Pattern and MAT are unsupervised and do not require any training, whereas NLP, TM and MT-BERT are supervised.
 The pattern-based approach is straightforward to implement.
 However, since the original authors of the NLP approach did not share their source code, Guo et al.~\cite{guo_how_2021} and Huang et al.~\cite{huang_identifying_2018} re-implemented, and the former showed that their version performed even better.
-Hence, for reproducibility and fair comparison, we utilized the JAR package provided by Guo et al.~\cite{guo_how_2021}, which encapsulates all of the model implementations, to evaluate each approach.
+Hence, for reproducibility and fair comparison, we utilized the JAR package provided by Guo et al.~\cite{guo_how_2021}, which encapsulates all implementations except MT-BERT.
+For MT-BERT, we used the original implementation by Gu et al.~\cite{gu_self-admitted_2024} with the default parameter settings reported in their study.
+For all implementations, we evaluated the pretrained models on their corresponding datasets and subsequently retrained the models on our test code comment dataset before re-evaluating their performance.